pombredanne/perfetto/docs/long-traces.md

 $ adb shell 'cat /data/local/tmp/long_trace.cfg.protobuf | perfetto -c - -o /data/misc/perfetto-traces/trace --background'

 # At this point the trace will start in background.
 It is possible to detach the
 # usb cable.
-In order to verify if the trace is still ongoing, just run
+In order to verify if the trace is still ongoing, just run:
 $ adb shell ps -A | grep perfetto

 # While it's running, you should see an entry like this: